- Ecommerce marketing is booming, with nearly $4 trillion in annual global ecommerce sales.

 17. Offer a loyalty program

-Amazon Prime is a great example of the power of a loyalty program.
+Amazon Prime is a great example of the power of a post-purchase loyalty program.
 The average annual amount spent on Amazon by Prime shoppers is 133% higher than non-Prime shoppers.
 In addition, more than 45% of Prime members purchase on Amazon at least once a week.

 Creating a program that rewards your most loyal shoppers will keep them coming back again and again.
 As a result, your Customer Lifetime Value will be higher, benefitting your entire business.